stuhunter4/javascript-challenge/README.md

 ![ufoDemo](UFO-level-2/UFO2_demo.gif)

-Users can set multiple filters and serach for UFO sightings using the following criteria: date, city, state, country, shape, any combination or all of the above.
+Users can set multiple filters and search for UFO sightings using the following criteria: date, city, state, country, shape, any combination or all of the above.

 https://stuhunter4.github.io/javascript_UFO_sightings/UFO-level-2/index.html